percona/percona-xtradb-cluster/doc/source/manual/certification.rst

 .. note:: This is an amazing way to solve the problem of the id coordination in multi-master systems.
-   Otherwise a node will have to first get an id from central system or through a separate agreed protocol, and then use it for the packet, thereby doubling the round-trip time.
+   Otherwise, a node will have to first get an id from central system or through a separate agreed protocol, and then use it for the packet, thereby doubling the round-trip time.